-HPS is actively evaluating the projected level of available funding for FY25 along with the impact of service reductions that would likely occur without sufficient resources.
-This document is Draft 1.0 of the current analysis.
-These plans will evolve, but this is an important starting point as we evaluate the potential outcomes of an underfunded budget for FY25 and beyond.
-In order to maintain the current level of services (a level-services budget) expected by our students, staff, and the community overall, it will require a considerable increase in funding to the HPS operating budget beginning in FY25.
+The Town of Hanover is facing a significant budget shortfall for the 2025 fiscal year (FY25) - and beyond.
+As a result, the Hanover Public School District (HPS) is actively evaluating the impact of the current level of available funding and the service reductions that would likely occur if not addressed.
+In order to maintain the current level of services (level-services budget) expected by our students, staff, and the community overall, it will require a considerable increase in funding to the HPS operating budget beginning in FY25.
 The purpose of this analysis is to provide context to the challenges ahead if the HPS cannot secure the funding that is required to maintain our community's expected level of services for FY25+.
-This analysis outlines the impact that the projected FY25 budget shortfall - approximately \$2.6 million - would have on our school community beginning in September 2024.
+This analysis outlines the impact that a budget shortfall of the projected magnitude would have on our school community beginning in September 2024.

-The graphic above represents the three key components of the proposed FY25 budget projections.
-The FY25 proposed School Department budget supports level-services only - with the exception of eliminating the tuition required for full-day Kindergarten (FDK) that is currently paid by families.
+The graphic above represents the three key components of the proposed FY25 budget.
+The FY25 proposed budget only supports level-services at this time - with the exception of eliminating the tuition required for full-day Kindergarten (FDK) that is currently paid by families.
 The entire triangle represents the overall requested budget increase.
 The triangle's base represents the funding that is likely available under a levy limited budget (see explanation below).
 The tip represents the cost required to absorb the current FDK tuition into the HPS operating budget.
 The middle section represents the remaining budget gap that needs to be closed to preserve our current level of services.
 Much more detailed information is accessible by visiting the Budget Planning pages on the HPS website.
 These pages link to the documents and slide decks from prior budget presentations that provide greater detail of this unsustainable post COVID budget gap.